hitstill/buzz/README.md

-# wuzz
+# buzz

-Interactive cli tool for HTTP inspection.
+This is maintained fork of Adam Tauber's [wuzz](https://github.com/asciimoo/wuzz) Interactive cli tool for HTTP inspection.

-Wuzz command line arguments are similar to cURL's arguments, so it can be used to inspect/modify requests copied from the browser's network inspector with the "copy as cURL" feature.
+Buzz command line arguments are similar to cURL's arguments, so it can be used to inspect/modify requests copied from the browser's network inspector with the "copy as cURL" feature.